14 Nissan • Jerusalem

 the man’s shoulders slumped even more.
 He pointed down the road.
 “They’re right outside of town.
 Can’t miss it.
 However, I would advise you to go home.
 It’s not a sight I would wish on anyone, especially on such a holy day like this.”

 Suddenly, it was hard to breathe.
 I shook my head.
 “You don’t understand.
 He– He’s my Master.”
-I had never admitted it like that before, but it was true.
+I had never admitted it out loud before, but it was true.

 He frowned and looked at the dirt.
 “More’s the pity.
 It will probably be worse for you than it was for me.”
 He nodded back down the road.
 “At least you won’t be alone.
 There’s a crowd of His supporters gathering.”
 With that, he trudged past me.